aerospike/act/README.md

 **Methodology for act_index**

 The 4K device reads model index element access that occurs during client read and write requests, and defragmentation.
-One device read is executed via transaction queues and threads for each client read, and for each client write.
+One device read is executed on service threads for each client read, and for each client write.
 In addition, more reads are executed in "cache threads" to model index element access during defragmentation.

 The "cache threads" also execute all the 4k device writes, which model index element changes due to client write requests and defragmentation.